KatrinaWalker/Nonprofit_Dashboard/README.md

 - Give insight into the ways in which the US nonprofit sector functions using descriptive and analytic views
 - Provide a revenue estimatior for small, medium and large non-profits using the dashboard based on a statistical model

-The ultimate goal is to provide information and estimate of total revenue that can be used by a user intersted in the sector or someone who is in charge of a NPO and is willing to hopefully increase its revenues.

 ### Structure

 The core of the analysis is contained in these two files: